zonemaster/zonemaster/docs/public/specifications/test-zones/Consistency-TP/consistency05.md

 Lame.
 One NS non-AA and one NS SERVFAIL.

 * Zone: child-zone-lame-2.consistency05.xa
-  * ns1 respones with AA bit unset.
+  * ns1 responses with AA bit unset.
   * ns2 responds with [RCODE Name] "ServFail".

 ### IB-ADDR-MISMATCH-1